-Judge Michelle M. Hurley was born in Columbia, South Carolina on August 22, 1969.
+Judge Michelle M. Hurley was born in Columbia, South Carolina.
 She is the daughter of Anthony Manigault Hurley, a funeral director, and Alice Wyche Hurley, a retired master social worker.
 Michelle is a graduate of Heathwood Hall Episcopal School, Howard University, Gupton-Jones College of Funeral Service, and the University of South Carolina School of Law.

 After law school, Michelle served as a law clerk to the Honorable Alison Renee Lee, Circuit Court Judge.
 Her legal career also includes employment as an attorney for Richland County Department of Social Services; attorney and legal trainer for the Children’s Law Center of the University of South Carolina School of Law; assistant director of the DSS Office of Individual & Provider Rights and Administrative Hearings; and associate municipal court judge for the City of Columbia.